p2-insta485-serverside

 Group registration

 Please register your group on the Autograder.
-You must register your group to access the office hours queue.
-The synchronization between the autograder and office hours queue happens daily so you will need to wait a day before your group can access the OH queue.
 The office hours queue will give first priority to groups asking a question for the first time in a day.

 AWS account and instance